CTFEDs/typography-workshop-2016/workshop-outline.md

     **Tasks**: Select two typefaces for combination use.
 Implement and test.<br>

 4. **CSS font properties**<br>
-    From CSS2.1 properties like `line-height` to CCS3 proeprties like `font-feature-settings` **Tasks**: ?????
+    From CSS2.1 properties like `line-height` to CCS3 properties like `font-feature-settings` **Tasks**: ?????

 3. **Units, measure and vertical rhythm**<br>